-In the vast history of California, there are more than a few people who have an outlandish idea, dedicate their life to it, then create something beautiful that will be seen for decades.
+In the vast history of California, there are more than a few people who have had an outlandish idea, dedicated their lives to it, then created something beautiful that will be seen for decades.
 I would put Leonard and Salvation Mountain in this camp, along with Nitt Witt Ridge and now the Forestiere Underground Gardens.
-While the underground gardens are nowhere near at strange as the other two on this list they are still a fascinating example of one mans art becoming a place people visit long after his death.
-If you are driving through Fresno I highly recommend taking a tour of this unique spot, here is all the information.
+While the underground gardens are nowhere near at strange as the other two on this list, they are still a fascinating example of one man’s art becoming a place people visit long after his death.
+If you are driving through Fresno, I highly recommend taking a tour of this unique spot, here is all the information.

 - Location: 5021 W Shaw Ave, Fresno, CA 93722